influxdata/docs-v2/content/v2.0/ui/labels.md

     name: Managing labels
     weight: 1
 ---
+Labels are !!!.

+**To view labels**:

-1. Click the **Labels** icon in the navigation bar.
+* Click the **Configuration** icon in the navigation bar.
-2. Review the list of labels or
+* Review the list of labels or enter a search to filter the list of labels.